-Subject to the Prior Approval of the Relevant Supervisory Authority, the Issuer may redeem the Notes in whole, but not in part, on the Interest Payment Date falling on the First Call Date or on any Interest Payment Date thereafter.
+Subject to the Prior Approval of the Relevant Supervisory Authority, the Issuer may redeem the Notes in whole, but not in part, on the First Call Date or on any Interest Payment Date thereafter.

-The Issuer may also, at its option, at any time on or after 30 September 2019, or if permitted under the then Applicable Regulations, at any time, redeem the Notes in whole, but not in part, upon the occurrence of a Gross-up Event, a Tax Deductibility Event, a Regulatory Event or a Rating Methodology Event, as further described in Terms and Conditions of the Notes - Redemption and Purchase.
+The Issuer may also, at its option, at any time redeem the Notes in whole, but not in part, upon the occurrence of a Gross-Up Event, a Tax Deductibility Event, a Regulatory Event or a Rating Methodology Event, as further described in Terms and Conditions of the Notes - Redemption and Purchase.